Listen to this article

 Supply Considerations

-Interest Rates: The Primary Driver
+Interest Rates: The Single Biggest Factor

 How Central Banks Use Interest Rates